 There are many different forms of health and care research.
 Often, the first type that comes to mind is clinical or randomised controlled trials (RCTs).
 Patients and members of the public are often used as research subjects in these trials: volunteers - sometimes ill and sometimes healthy - try out new medicines or medical approaches to see how well they work and if they are safe.
 Not all health and care research is like this however.
 Some research focuses more generally on learning about how to support people to live better with their ongoing conditions.
 This is particularly important as we are now living longer.
-Patients and members of the public are often included as members of the team undertaking the research in this broader health and care research which is the focus of this book.
+Patients and members of the public are often included as members of the team undertaking the research in this broader health and care research.
+This is called Patient and Public Involvement (PPI).
+It is this type of inclusive research which is the focus of this book.